CleverCloud/documentation/content/doc/find-help/faq.md

 ## I need a private ssh key to fetch my private dependencies.
 How do I do that?

-If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sftp), and you need a private key to connect to the server, you can commit them in your application's Clever Cloud repository and then add a `clevercloud/ssh.json` file.
+If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sFTP), and you need a private key to connect to the server, you can commit them in your application's Clever Cloud repository and then add a `clevercloud/ssh.json` file.